Off-screen drawing and alias (alpha)

 ![]() | ![]() |

-Offscreen drawing is a feature that allows multiple objects to be drawn once in memory and then transferred to the canvas.
+Off-screen drawing is the ability to draw multiple objects in memory and then transfer them to the canvas.

 Via in-memory drawing, the following expressions are possible.

-- After drawing multiple objects, apply blend mode to the entire object.
+- After multiple objects are drawn, the blend mode can be applied to all the objects.

 - Alias